m10rten/ohfc/README.md

 # ohfc

-*ohfc* is a lightweight, open source collection of simple, focused npm packages designed to be helpful and straight to the point.
-Each package is small, easy to use, and solves a specific problem—making development faster and cleaner
+**_ohfc_** is a lightweight, open source collection of simple, focused npm packages designed to be helpful and straight to the point.
+Each package is small, easy to use, and solves a specific problem—making development faster and cleaner.